-Anyone looking to buy or sell their house wants to know that they’re going to work with a real estate agent they can trust.
+Anyone looking to buy or sell their house wants to know they will work with a real estate agent they can trust.

 Without that – without trust – the prospect will never work with you.

-And since 70% of buyers and 75% of sellers find their real estate agent by searching the web, it makes perfect sense that your real estate agent bio is a vital part of growing your business and converting website leads into clients.
+And since 70% of buyers and 75% of sellers find their real estate agent by searching the web, it makes sense that your real estate agent bio is vital to growing your business and converting website leads into clients.

-Your bio is the place that website visitors go to decide if they’re going to work with you.
+Your real estate agent bio is where website visitors go to decide if they will work with you.